TheExposedExpert/windows-power-states/README.md

 <details>
 <summary>Event ID 1074</summary>

 The Event ID 1074 indicates the directory path of the process which initiated the activity including the user name.
-The Shutdown Type field indicates that this is was a "power off" action.
+The Shutdown Type field indicates that this was a "power off" action.
 The initating process changes and can be logged also due to software installations or Windows update installation activity.

 ![text](/images/Test01-01.png)